Captain's Log

 Failure

-The new IA simplified navigating Safe/Spam lists and call log filtering, but increased confusion around finding registered phone lines.
+The new structure simplified navigating Safe/Spam lists & call log filtering, but increased confusion around finding registered phone lines.
 30% of participants expected this under the Contacts tab, suggesting potential task wording issues.

-Next, I created user flows for the Onboarding & Safe/Spam List features to align with & guide the developer.
+With the IA validated, I created detailed user flows for the Onboarding & Safe/Spam List features to align with & guide the developer.
+These flows served as the blueprint for ensuring consistent, logical experiences across the app's most critical features.

 Validation, pt.
 1